 Objectives of the National Green Algorithms Program

-TheNational Green Algorithms Programwas created with the aim of promoting Green AI by Design, encouraging the development of algorithms that reduce their environmental footprint from the earliest stages of the process.
+TheNational Green Algorithms Programwas created with the goal of promoting AI that is green by design, encouraging the development of algorithms that reduce their environmental footprint from the earliest stages of the process.

 Among its main objectives are: